Eric MacIntosh

 Organizational culture remains a key area of MacIntosh’s research and teaching.
 The theory reveals phenomena that help shape the behaviour and attitudes of employees, athletes and volunteers in sport.
 A positive culture can motivate people, leading to higher productivity, better performance and greater satisfaction.
 Conversely, a negative culture can lead to low morale, high turnover and poor performance.

-Professor MacIntosh is currently accepting students for thesis supervision.
+Professor MacIntosh is accepting new students for thesis supervision.

 Research interests